APPJON001/Hand-Drawn-Circuit-To-LT-Spice-Netlist-Conversion-Tool/README.md

 * Image Processing: Advanced techniques such as Hough Transform, Pixel Density Analysis, and Pixel Tracing are used to determine how the components are connected.
 * Netlist Generation: The processed information is used to create a netlist in LT-Spice format, making the schematic ready for simulation.

-The system achieves high accuracy in converting schematics, especially for non-terminal components.
+The system achieves high accuracy in converting schematics with non-graphically-terminalled components.
 Graphically terminalled components (like diodes and DC sources) were less accurately identified due to limited training on this subset.

 The full system pipeline is depicted graphically below: